-Just like those big elevator buttons, your CTA button should be clickable, easily tapped and in a desirable shape.
+Just like those big elevator buttons, your CTA button should be clickable, easily tapped, and in a desirable shape.
 Now, what does that mean actually?
-It means that you should avoid pointy buttons – for example, the rectangular ones.
+It means that you should avoid pointy buttons – for example, rectangular ones.
 Although these are quite popular, you really ought to use rounded corners.
-Otherwise, your audience will not want to click them.
+Otherwise, your audience will not want to click on them.

 Furthermore, round shapes are always a good option, and it’s best if they are big enough to fit a mobile phone screen.
 Just make sure that they are not too big, as that might annoy some potential customers.
 After all, you still have to consider the design, and the overall appearance has to be superb.

 To sum up, make sure the button is rounded (or at least with rounded corners), tested (you have to see if it works), big, and above all else – tappable.